-Students are issued a lock and locker by the school.
+Students in grades 9 and 10 will be provided a locker to use; students in grades 11 and 12 may request a locker and one will be provided.
+Only the combination locks issued by the school can be used on a locker (if we must access a locker we have a master key to get in - if a non school issued lock is used and needs to be cut off to gain access to the locker, the school will not be responsible for replacement of the lock.
 Students are not permitted to trade lockers with other students.
-Students must ONLY use the lock issued to them by the school.
 Student lockers are the property of the school division and the student is responsible for tidying up the locker on a regular basis.
 Students are asked to do a thorough cleaning prior to each major school break.